canonical/testflinger/docs/tutorial/index.rst

     example-queue-3 - for testing device model-3
     ...

-In this tutorial, let's assume that the job queue you will use is ``example-queue-1``.
+In this tutorial, let's assume that the job queue you will use is ``example-queue-1`` for a MAAS-provisioned device type.

 Alternatively, you can also visit the Web UI of this server at ``https://testflinger.example.com``, where the list of agents, queues and jobs are displayed.